 3. Attitude and self-confidence.

 An active, proud attitude is a booster for your self-confidence.
-A study conducted in America examined the role of attitude during simple arithmetic.
-Students who were anxious showed a hunched posture.
-And had less confidence in a good outcome of this test.
+A study conducted in America examined the role of attitude during simple arithmetic tests.
+Students who were anxious showed a hunched posture, and were less confident in a good outcome of this test.
 This hunched forward posture caused students to think less effectively.
-When they were asked to sit up straight they were more confident and scored better on the test.
+When asked to sit up straight, they were more confident and scored better on the test.
 Posture not only affects how others think about us but also how you think about yourself!
-Self-confidence arises not only from the thoughts about yourself but also occurs from the attitude you adopt.
+Self-confidence comes not only from thoughts about yourself but also from the attitude you adopt.

 4. The best posture is a fine posture.

 5. Your back is not a fragile block box.

 Your spine is extremely strong and can be safely loaded at various angles and positions.
 Warnings to lift with a certain posture, for example, are unnecessary and can cause unnecessary anxiety.

 6. Sitting is not the new smoking.

 Smoking and sitting are not even remotely similar.
 Clearly, lack of exercise does not bring benefits.
-But sitting has been unnecessarily demonized.
+But sitting is unnecessarily demonized.
 Smoking is unhealthy, sitting is not!

 It's easier to sit a lot these days.
 We pack the car a lot, have office functions and we easily plop down on the couch in the evening, too.
 There is no advice on maximum sitting time.
-However, sufficient exercise can easily compensate for prolonged sitting.
-So look for a good balance.
+However, vsufficient movement easily compensate for prolonged sitting.
+So find a good balance.
 150 minutes per week of moderate-intensity exercise is sufficient.
-More is always allowed but this is a good guideline to start with.
+You can always do more, but this is a good guideline to start with.
 This includes walking and cycling.

 Adjustments to your desk, for example, are unnecessary and do not prevent complaints.
 The advice to sit or lift in a certain way at work has no added value.
 The way you prefer to lift something or to sit is determined by the natural curvature of your own spine.
 So this is different for each person.
 Don't fall for this!